carlos2380/apigo/README.md

 Where -c is the number of concurrency and -n the number of total transactions.

 #### Results
-Executing concurrency 1 and 100000 transaction we have a TPS of 4207 using un 73% of CPU
+Executing concurrency 1 and 100000 transaction we have a TPS of 4207 using 73% of a CPU
 ![ab test2](https://github.com/carlos2380/webCarlos2380/blob/master/ab1cresult.png)
 ![ab top2](https://github.com/carlos2380/webCarlos2380/blob/master/ab1ccpu.png)

-Executing concurrency 2 and 100000 transactions we have a TPS of 7527 using un 92% of CPU
+Executing concurrency 2 and 100000 transactions we have a TPS of 7527 using 92% of a CPU
 ![ab test2](https://github.com/carlos2380/webCarlos2380/blob/master/ab2cresult.png)
 ![ab top2](https://github.com/carlos2380/webCarlos2380/blob/master/ab2ccpu.png)